-Enter your State's OOS Catch Rate percentage if below 85 percent: 50%
+Enter your State's OOS Catch Rate percentage if below 85 percent: 66%

-Project Goals for FY 2018: Enter a description of the State's performance goals.
+Project Goals for FY 2019: Enter a description of the State's performance goals.

-The goal for Indiana is to have a catch rate of 100%.
-With that being said, unfortuantly we need to be more practical.
-With having new inspectors and at times with technology not working in our favor, reaching a goal of 100% would be very difficult to achieve.
-If we continue to educate our inspectors to look for these OOS cariers at roadside, I believe that we can achieve a goal of at least 85%.
+The goal for Indiana is to always maintain a catch rate of 100%.
+With that being said, unfortunately we need to be more practical.
+With having new inspectors and at times with technology not working in our favor, reaching a goal of 100% has be very difficult to achieve.
+If we continue to educate our inspectors to look for these OOS carriers at roadside, I believe that we can achieve a goal of at least 85%.